[Preliminary titled] The Ancient World Goes Digital, CyberResearch vol.2

 Vanessa Bigot Juloux, Alessandro di Ludovico, and Sveta Matskevich (eds.), in collaboration with Randall W. Younker.
 Forthcoming late 2021.

 Manuscript in preparation

-- ⇾ Region: Mesopotamia, Levant, Cyprus, Arabian Peninsula, and Iran.
+- ⇾ Region: Mesopotamia, Levant, Cyprus, Arabian Peninsula, and Mediterranean world.

-- ⇾ Special elements: Some essays dealing with ancient texts will include non-Latin scripts to represent the cuneiform script and Semitic languages.
+- ⇾ Special elements: Some essays dealing with ancient texts will include non-Latin scripts to represent the Greek, Mesopotamian, Ugaritic, and other Semitic languages.

-The content of this second volume builds on the investigations and critical evaluations into digital practices outlined in the first volume CyberResearch on the Ancient Near East and Neighboring Regions.
+The content of this second volume builds on the investigations and critical evaluations into digital practices outlined in the first volume CyberResearch on the Ancient Near East and Neighboring Regions, including biblical-related content.